 A common EU defence policy is provided for by the Treaty of Lisbon (Article 42(2) TEU).
 However, the treaty also clearly states the importance of national defence policy, including Nato membership or neutrality.

 In recent years, the EU has begun to implement ambitious initiatives to provide more resources, stimulate efficiency, facilitate cooperation and support the development of capabilities:

 - Permanent structured cooperation (PESCO) was launched in December 2017, and 25 EU countries are participating as of June 2019.
-It currently operates on the basis of 34 concrete projects with binding commitments including a European Medical Command, Maritime Surveillance System, mutual assistance for cyber-security and rapid response teams, and a Joint EU intelligence school.
+It currently operates on the basis of 47 collaborative projects with binding commitments including a European Medical Command, Maritime Surveillance System, mutual assistance for cyber-security and rapid response teams, and a Joint EU intelligence school.

-- EU strengthened cooperation with Nato in 74 areas including cybersecurity, joint exercises and counter-terrorism.
+- The EU strengthened cooperation with Nato on 74 projects across seven areas including cybersecurity, joint exercises and counter-terrorism.

 - A plan to facilitate military mobility within and across the EU to make it possible for military personnel and equipment to act faster in response to crises.

 - Making the financing of civilian and military missions and operations more effective.
 The EU currently has 17 such missions on three continents, with a wide range of mandates and deploying more than 6,000 civilian and military personnel.